 If the agreement is six months plus, you must provide the tenant with 90 days' written notice to vacate.

 Should you decide to give your investment property a little spruce up and need the tenants to move out in order for renovations to commence, or you decide to sell your property, you will need to notify the tenants, again in writing, within 60 days advance warning.

 If you simply want an inadequate tenant off your premises for good, you might be pleased to know that you do have the right to issue a notice to vacate without having to provide a specific excuse.

 In such cases, the written notice must have a provision for a 120-day vacating period and stipulate that the notice is being given for “no specific reason”.

 We’ve all heard the horror stories on current affairs programs about landlords doing the right thing and giving tenants adequate notice to vacate, only to have them remain in the property and force a stalemate of sorts.

 This is every landlord’s worst nightmare and can often leave investors feeling vulnerable and helpless.

-Whilst tenants do have legal recourse to dispute a notice to vacate at Tribunal and request the right to remain in the premises, they cannot simply “squat” in your property.
+Whilst tenants do have legal recourse to dispute a notice to vacate at Tribunal and request the right to remain on the premises, they cannot simply “squat” on your property.

-Once Possession has been granted, the tenant and landlord/managing agent is issued with a warrant for possession, which the agent will organise to be executed by the police in the relevant jurisdiction.
+Once possession has been granted, the tenant and landlord/managing agent are issued with a warrant for possession, which the agent will organise to be executed by the police in the relevant jurisdiction.